awesometic/nestjs-ip-filter/README.md

 You can deny the requests that are from the blacklist IPs.

-Use `blacklist` option to let the Guart know the list.
+Use `blacklist` option to let the Guard know the list.

 ```typescript
 // If it would like to get the whitelist IPs from a config file,